paultough/lumicube/README.md

 ## Purpose / Why?

-I wanted to access the Lumicube without the need to access the web interface on the cube itself.
-The intention of the lumicube was to provide a device that provides students with a physical cube to allow them to explore learning Python and for that purpose the web UI is perfect.
+I wanted to access the LumiCube without the need to access the web interface on the cube itself.
+The intention of the LumiCube was to provide a device that provides students with a physical cube to allow them to explore learning Python and for that purpose the web UI is perfect.
 But for larger projects or for other use cases this has some drawbacks which I wanted to avoid, including:

 1. To access the web UI you need to go through a browser and then code in the UI and then execute.
 This is great for learning and for scripting small pieces of code but not great for more complex code.
 I want to be able to code in my own editor and then execurte the code on my cube at the push of a button.
 2. The web UI is designed for smaller scripts and not for multi-file Python programming.